mahtDFR/bad_news_opinions/README.md

 Tested in Windows 10 only.

-**Disclaimer:** The files output by this do not reflect the opinions of the names presented.
+**Disclaimer:** The content output by this does not reflect the opinions of the names presented.
 Or mine.

 ### Acknowledgements